 Note that all other devices created by nandpart must also be removed.
 Use

-nand-test is an integration test which performs basic tests of nand protocol drivers.
+nand-test is an integration test that performs basic tests of nand protocol

 For example, this command will test an existing ram-nand device making sure the test does not modify anything outside blocks [100, 109]:

 $ /boot/test/sys/nand-test --device /dev/sys/platform/00:00:2e/nand-ctl/ram-nand-0 --first-block 100 --num-blocks 10

 nand-util is a troubleshooting tool that can perform a simple read-reliability